filisko/absence-hours-reporting-bash/README.md

 chmod +x absence.sh
 ```

 After installing it and running it for the first time, it will create a **JSON config file** where you will have to put your **Absence API ID and Key, configure your day schedule and your time zone**.

-Please be aware that this might change, e.g.: summer time change.
-Use the "last" option documented below to readjust this setting.
+Please be aware that these settings might change, e.g.: summer time change.
+Use the "last" cli option documented below to readjust this setting.

 To find API's credentials, you can go to: Absence -> Profile -> Integrations -> API Key (ID/Key).